 Locate the indoor Panda Plant in medium to bright light.
 As with most succulents, the soil should be allowed to dry between waterings.
 In fact, watering is a limited part of Panda Plant care.
 When you water, do so completely while giving the plant the infrequent drink.

 You'll find humidity is not an issue when learning how to grow a Panda Plant successfully.
 The average room provides enough humidity for this easy-care, furry plant.
 The indoor Panda Plant can live for many years in these conditions.

-Move it outside during spring and summer, if desired, but provide protection from hot afternoon sun.
-Fertilize during these months with a balanced houseplant food mixed at half strength as a part of Panda Plant care.
+If desired, move it outside during spring and summer, but protect it from the hot afternoon sun.
+During these months, fertilize with a balanced houseplant food mixed at half strength as a part of Panda Plant care.

 - Back to genus Kalanchoe

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.